-We have begun planning an extraordinary Pioneer Travel adventure to Antarctica, scheduled to take place in January 2022.
+We have begun planning an extraordinary Pioneer Travel adventure to Antarctica.
 We hope you will consider traveling with us!

 Trip Length: 10 - 12 days